A Plethora of Features That Make Projects Easier

 Files may also be discriminated by type and/or renamed in accordance with masks.

 Note that Project Manager supports the highest number of asset types of any plug-in.
 For example, Project Manager is the only plugin that can display and relink Vray Lens effects, even with missing bitmaps.
-In addition, scenes may be archived and easily sent to render services such as RebusFarm.
+Besides, scenes may be archived and easily sent to render services such as RebusFarm.

 The Batch Render&Relink tool helps manage your asset files into the 3D model and material libraries in Batch Mode.
 BR&R is capable of rendering thumbnails for 3D models, materials, and IES photometric files.